coreos/khealth/README.md

 ## Roadmap
 - More routines: We want routines that do everything!
 Test network latency.
 Write to disk.
 Compute fibonacci sequences.

-* Prometheus integration: Collectors expose prometheus-compatbile status endpoints and metrics.
-Pre-built infrastructure for aggregating metrics from a dynamic set of canary pods purpose-built to exercise Kubernetes clusters in a specific way.
+* Prometheus integration: Collectors expose Prometheus-compatible status endpoints and metrics, providing readymade infrastructure to aggregate statistics from a set of canary pods, designed specifically to exercise Kubernetes cluster resources.

-* Alerting: Use experimental [alertmanager](https://github.com/prometheus/alertmanager) to alert on metrics
+* Alerting: Use the experimental [alertmanager](https://github.com/prometheus/alertmanager) to alert on metrics

 ## Who should use this?

-* **Cluster administrators**: Gain insight into your kubernetes cluster's performance.
+* **Cluster administrators**: Gain insight into your Kubernetes cluster's performance.
 Monitor health endpoints which report on various testing routines.

 * **Kubernetes developers**: A convenient way to "smoke test" a cluster.
 Feel free to write *Modules* that exist solely to torture test a cluster and have no business running on the same cluster as production assets.
 And turn the replica count way up!